Royal Rumble (2000): Royal Rumble Match/Rock vs. Big Show

 Buildup towards the Royal Rumble match began on January 10, when The Rock announced his participation in the match and a week later guaranteed victory.
-The Big Show, who had lost the WWF Championship the week before, also declared his intention to win the match.
+Big Show, who had lost the WWF Championship the week before, also declared his intention to win the match.

 Bad blood had begun to spread between the two several days earlier on SmackDown! when the two were involved in a tag team match where Big Show abandoned The Rock after claiming he did not think much of him.
-Later that night, Rock and Big Show faced the New Age Outlaws.
+Later that night, The Rock and Big Show faced the New Age Outlaws.
 At the end, Big Show attacked The Rock, who then hit Big Show with a steel chair, and a People's Elbow.
-On the January 20 episode of SmackDown!, a confrontation between The Big Show and The Rock was interrupted by Tori, who declared Kane the favorite, leading to a Triple Threat Over-the-Top-Rope Lumberjack match.
-In the match, the Big Show eliminated The Rock with a chokeslam, and Kane eliminated The Big Show with a back body drop to win, sparking a fight involving all the competitors and lumberjacks.
+On the January 20 episode of SmackDown!, a confrontation between Big Show and The Rock was interrupted by Tori, who declared Kane the favorite, leading to a Triple Threat Over-the-Top-Rope Lumberjack match.
+In the match, Big Show eliminated The Rock with a chokeslam, and Kane eliminated Big Show with a back body drop to win, sparking a fight involving all the competitors and lumberjacks.

 Intercontinental Championship

 Another feud going into the event was between Chris Jericho, Chyna and Hardcore Holly over the WWF Intercontinental Championship.
 Chyna and Jericho had been feuding over the Intercontinental Championship for some time.
 After Chyna defeated Jeff Jarrett to win the title at No Mercy in October 1999, Jericho began challenging her for it.
 After coming up short at Survivor Series, Jericho dethroned Chyna at Armageddon.
 Chyna then began randomly assisting Jericho in his title defenses, claiming that she wanted to ensure he remained champion so she could take the title back from him.

-On the December 30 edition of SmackDown!
+On the December 30 episode of SmackDown!
 Chyna and Jericho wrestled a match that ended in a double pin.
 Instead of declaring the match a draw and keeping the belt with Jericho, Stephanie McMahon-Helmsley declared Jericho and Chyna to be co-Intercontinental Champions.
 This meant that both Chyna and Jericho would defend the belt, albeit separately, and if one of them lost a title defense both of them lost the title.

-Since neither Chyna nor Jericho wanted to be the one to lose the title, both wrestlers began interfering in each other’s matches to make sure they held onto the Intercontinental Championship until a match to settle the dispute could be signed.
+Since neither Chyna nor Jericho wanted to be the one to lose the title, both wrestlers began interfering in each other's matches to make sure they held onto the Intercontinental Championship until a match to settle the dispute could be signed.
 This ended up drawing Hardcore Holly into the mix, as he challenged both wrestlers for the title only to come up short each time.
 Holly eventually challenged the co-champions to a match at the Royal Rumble, and a triple threat title match was signed.